No Scrubs: The Benefits Of Dry Body Brushing

 Stimulates the lymphatic system

-"Dry body-brushing speeds up the transport of oxygen to the body's cells and tissue, aiding the lymph nodes, ducts, and vessels in the detoxification of the blood.
-Through stimulating the normal lymph flow within the body and helping to detoxify it naturally, dry body brushing suppresses the formation of cellulite, varicose veins, and skin discoloration."
+"Dry body-brushing speeds up the transport of oxygen to the body's cells and tissue, aiding the lymph nodes, ducts and vessels in the detoxification of the blood.
+Through stimulating the normal lymph flow within the body and helping to detoxify it naturally, dry body brushing suppresses the formation of cellulite, varicose veins and skin discolouration."

 Exfoliates your skin

-"Helping to exfoliate and eliminate clogged pores and ingrown hairs, the process of running a firm, natural bristled brush over the skin helps loosen and remove dead skin cells, naturally exfoliating the skin.
+"Helping to exfoliate and eliminate clogged pores and ingrown hair, the process of running a firm, natural bristled brush over the skin helps loosen and remove dead skin cells, naturally exfoliating the skin.
 After a few sessions, skin appears softer, more supple and gently exfoliated.
-Additionally, through eliminating clogged pores, skin is consequently able to better absorb the nutrients your provide it in the form of your skin care."
+Additionally, through eliminating clogged pores, skin is consequently able to better absorb the nutrients your provide it in the form of your natural skincare."

 Increases energy

 "Use in the morning before showering for an all-natural energy boost to rival your morning coffee.
-Dry body brushing stimulates blood flow and circulation, energizing the body, mind, and skin.
+Dry body brushing stimulates blood flow and circulation, energising the body, mind and skin.
 We would advise not to body brush before bed or in the evening for this reason!"

 Quick tips